molecularmachinist/functional_sampling_tool/making/equilibr/README.txt

-0. Copy charmm structures and change h-bonds to all-bonds in all mdp files, except minimization
+0. Copy charmm structures and change h-bonds to all-bonds in all mdp files, except minimization (optional: output options from 5000 to 25000 steps)

 1. remove water with gmx trjconv
 2. change z-size of box vector manually